blazingbhavneek/data-exploration-and-ml/README.md

-# Machine Learning projects with Scikit-Learn
+# Data exploration and ML projects with Scikit-Learn, Pandas and Seaborn
 ## By [Bhavneek Singh](https://bhavneek.netlify.app/)

 Made a few small ML projects after completing a course offered by [Pierian Data](https://pieriantraining.com/) Training on Udemy.